Unrealizability Logic: Soundness, Completeness, and Other Theoretical Results

 Completeness follows from two lemmas that we state later (Lemmata~\ref{lem:strongest_triple} and~\ref{lem:general_triple}), which state that \rone a \emph{strongest triple} that precisely describes the behavior of a nonterminal is derivable, and \rtwo that any sound triple about a nonterminal can be derived from the strongest triple.

 In the rest of this section, we give a sketch of the proof of completeness, and discuss some other theoretical results.
-We will present proof sketches for the theorems listed in this section, for the full proofs, we again refer the reader to Appendix~\ref{App:Proofs} of the supplementary material.
+We will present proof sketches for the theorems listed in this section, for the full proofs, we again refer the reader to the full version of the paper~\cite{ularxiv}.